-An introduction to the use of studio flash and tungsten lighting to enhance portraiture and still-life photography.
-You will work in small groups under the guidance of a professional photographer helping you experiment with a set of studio lights and other light control equipment to create high-quality portraits and still-life images.
+An introduction to the use of studio flash, tungsten, fluorescent & LED lighting to enhance your photography of portraits and still life objects.
+This is an extremely practical course - you will work in small groups with a set of studio lights to create portraits of each other and still life images.

 What previous students liked most about this course: .

 “The practical aspect with enough equipment to form groups helped me learn better.”